vickjoeobi/nrw-html-and-css-2021-spring/lesson9/index.md

 - What are the [safe web fonts](https://www.w3schools.com/css/css_font_websafe.asp)?
 - Why is it important to have fallback fonts?
 - What is the CSS [`font-style`](https://www.w3schools.com/css/css_font_style.asp) rule doing?
+- How can we inspect which font-family is used on a page?

 ETA: 30 mins